 Isn’t Miso Too High in Sodium?

 The only downside is that miso is quite high in sodium.
 You may worry that consuming miso will affect your high blood pressure.
-However, the percentage of high blood pressure in Japan is way lower than the West.
+However, the percentage of high blood pressure in Japan is way lower than in the West.
 Do you know why?

 Japanese cooking uses lots of vegetables full of vitamins and potassium.
 I just told you that we put veggies of the season in miso soup, right?
 The truth is that potassium flushes the excess sodium out of your system.
 That is how the Japanese diet is balanced out.